yoshid8s/ca-manager-extended-unofficial/docs/difference_from_original.md

 If the official CA Manager is not user-friendly from a user's perspective, I believe that the number of websites implementing the OP will not increase, no matter how socially relevant the OP is.
-I hope that OP-CIP will refer to this report and implement user-friendly updates to the official CA Manager. <br/>
+I hope that OP-CIP will refer to this report when considering future user-friendly improvements to the official CA Manager. <br/>

 ## 1. Custom Extended Version Targeted in the Diff Report